d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

   header: assets/images/blog/schematics-helpers/schematics-helpers.jpg
   card: assets/images/blog/schematics-helpers/schematics-helpers-small.jpg
 ---

+# Speed up your Angular Schematics development with useful helper functions

 Angular CLI Schematics offer us a way to add, scaffold and update app-related files and modules.
 However, there are some common things we will probably want integrate in our Schematics: updating your `package.json` file, adding or removing an Angular module or updating component imports.

 Currently, the way of authoring an Angular Schematic is documented [on angular.io](https://angular.io/guide/schematics-authoring).